SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 On successful **Asset hierarchy** creation, a success pop-up notification is displayed on top right.

 Once the **Asset hierarchy** is created, it can be viewed by clicking on the root Asset and navigating further.
-Check “view asset hyperlink” for reference.
+Check [view assets](/dtm/asset-hierarchy/#view-asset) for viewing assets.

 ##### **Sub Assets:**